 So proud of @minus18youth who today delivered their @Change petition to protect LGBTIQ students and teachers from religious discrimination.
 Thanks for supporting young queer people @SenatorWong & @RichardDiNatale. #AllSchoolsSameRules @EqualityAu pic.twitter.com/e4fJ6v3Wri

 — Nic Holas (@nicheholas) February 13, 2019

 “Students shouldn’t be discriminated against at school.
 It’s vital our Parliament acts now and doesn’t delay on the commitments made last year to keep students safe at school” – our CEO @AnnaEquality addressing the press at Parliament House today. pic.twitter.com/rMxGIJffKp

 — EqualityAustralia (@EqualityAu) February 13, 2019

-The Labor bill was introduced by Senator Penny Wong after it emerged from the Ruddock religious freedom review last year that current laws allow religious schools to expel students on the basis of their sexuality or gender identity.
+Penny Wong introduced the Labor bill after it emerged from the Ruddock religious freedom review that current laws allow religious schools to expel students on the basis of sexuality or gender identity.

-The government’s own bill was criticised by LGBTIQ advocates as “deeply flawed” and in December was referred to the Australian Law Reform Commission, which won’t report until after the upcoming federal election.
+The government’s own bill was criticised by LGBTIQ advocates as ‘deeply flawed’.
+Although referred to the Australian Law Reform Commission, that agency won’t report until after the upcoming federal election.